go-color-term/go-color-term/README.md

 Given that the `SentenceBuilder` API is quite large, there are no color-named functions for setting colored text/background, as it will expand the API surface further.
 There's only one method to write colored text/background which expects to receive the color number as a parameter (and equivalent ones for RGB colors).

+As with `ColorBuilder`, `SentenceBuilder` also lets you grab a `StyledText` containing the buffered styled text so far, as well the unformatted text.

 The full list of `SentenceBuilder` functions is:
 * `Text`
 * `Color`, `ColorSet`, `ColorRgb`, `ColorRgbSet`, `ColorReset`